 In 1981, recognizing his passion for Niagara’s promising wine industry, Len built a house on the vineyard.
 “I saw a chance for getting back to the land and creating a place where our family could do something special,” says Len.
 “Vineyards exist from generation to generation.
 The way they grow and evolve reflects all the energy and commitment you put into them.
 What better family business could there be?”

-Five years later, Len and the Pennachetti family took the next step, partnering with winemaker Angelo Pavan to found Cave Spring Cellars in the picturesque village of Jordan.
-A true family business, Len is joined by his wife Helen, who oversees the family’s hospitality operations as well as his brothers John Jr. and Tom.
+Five years later, Len and the Pennachetti family took the next step, partnering with winemaker Angelo Pavan to found Cave Spring Vineyard in the picturesque village of Jordan.
+A true family business, Len is joined by his wife Helen, as well as his brothers John Jr. and Tom.
 John is active in the business planning side of the winery, while Tom, along with his wife Anne (of the Weis family, owners of the famed St. Urbans-Hof winery in Germany’s Mosel Valley) directs the winery's sales and marketing activities.